SPDR Dow Jones Industrial Average ETF

 Key Levels

-Looking at the full picture for SPDR Dow Jones Industrial Average ETF (DIA): extension is slightly below average (35th percentile), momentum is above average (71st percentile), flow is above average (79th percentile), volatility is slightly above average (62nd percentile).
+Looking at the full picture for SPDR Dow Jones Industrial Average ETF (DIA): extension is slightly above average (65th percentile), momentum is neutral (49th percentile), flow is above average (85th percentile), volatility is above average (71st percentile).

 Where is money flowing?